mossbanay/Psychology-3-4/Glossary.md

 A surgery in which the corpus callosum is severed, effectively separating the two cerebral hemispheres.

+### Spontaneous recovery

+Spontaneous recovery is the reappearance of a CR when the CS is presented, following a rest period after the CR appears to have been extinguished.

 ### Spreading activation

 Spreading activation (introduced by Collins and Loftus in 1975) suggests that activation of a single node in a semantic network increases the likelihood of neighbouring nodes also being activated.